 “I promise they never will.”
 He forced the words through his teeth.
 Caging the rage to not cause her terror for he knew what his wrath could do.

 “Please, oh, please, their brutal hands!”
 She cowered against Sephiroth’s chest.
 “Don’t let them bruise my skin!
-Don’t let them hurt me anymore, master.
-Please don’t let them find me!”
+Don’t let them hurt me anymore.
+Please, master, don’t let them find me!”

 “I only want you, greatest master.”
 She buried her fingers in hair mocking moon.

-He parted his lips for no words first would flow, and a sudden blink caught him in shock.
-“Then that’s all you’ll have.”
+He parted his lips for no words first would flow, and a sudden slow blink caught him shocked.
+“Then…that’s all you shall have.”

-Aeris shook that this wonder was true.
-Sobs rose in a chorus to wonderful words, while she shook in strength’s embrace.
+Sobs rose in chorus to wonderful words, while she shook in strength’s embrace.
 It couldn’t be true.
 It couldn’t be real.
 He kissed her again on the brow.
 Slid careful knuckles along her jawline.
-Let her associate this with gentleness now, he thought glad summer stayed still veiled.
+Let her associate this with gentleness now, he thought, glad summer stayed still veiled.
 Only thin lids hid the maid from his wrath.
 Though it was for her and never against, emerald light churned with dark fire.
 What he wished to do to all her abusers would tear her apart with screams.

-Sephiroth covered her fingers, murmuring, “It’s alright, little flower.”
-She sniffed as the handkerchief cleaned her pink face, near silken as silver bright hair.
+Sephiroth covered her fingers, murmuring, “It’s alright, little one.”
+She sniffed as a handkerchief cleaned her pink face, near silken as silver bright hair.
 Whimpering with joy as he drew her closer, and her eyes found the tray on his lap.

 There was a bowl just like last night, but it was filled with what looked like pale lumps.
 Then wedges as bright as the strands through her curtains, glistening slices of light.
 Last were two vessels one tall and one round, filled with water and steaming dark.